-63 For more information on business process mapping, see: Cobos Muñoz et al., Better data for better outcomes: the importance of process mapping and management in CRVS systems, BMC Medicine, 18:67, 2020.
+&lt;sup>63 For more information on business process mapping, see: Cobos Muñoz et al., Better data for better outcomes: the importance of process mapping and management in CRVS systems, BMC Medicine, 18:67, 2020.

-64 See Medical Examiners and Coroners' Handbook on Death Registration and Foetal Death Reporting, page 6 (requiring medical examiner/coroner to deliver a supplemental report of cause of death to the State vital statistics office when autopsy findings or further investigation reveals the cause of death to be different from what was originally reported.)
+&lt;sup>64 See Medical Examiners and Coroners' Handbook on Death Registration and Foetal Death Reporting, page 6 (requiring medical examiner/coroner to deliver a supplemental report of cause of death to the State vital statistics office when autopsy findings or further investigation reveals the cause of death to be different from what was originally reported.)

+Guidance: Answer the questions below regarding submission of the MCCD to the civil registration, national statistics and coding authorities, and any amendment process.
+In the comments section, analyze whether there are any gaps in the system and whether all medicolegal deaths reach the registrar and national statistics agency or whether some might fail to be reported and captured in official MLDI statistics

+statistics.

+а.
+Describe the process by which the MLDI authority submits an MCCD to the civil registration authority, including any time requirement for reporting.

+Cita ation:

+Cor mment:

-- b.
+b.
 Is there a process for a medical examiner/coroner/medicolegal officer to amend a MCCD after submission of an original MCCD to the civil registration authority?
-If yes, - i.
-Describe the process. - ii.
-Can COD and MOD be amended? - iii.
+If yes, i.
+Describe the process. ii.
+Can COD and MOD be amended? iii.
 Can name and demographic information be amended?

+Cita ation:

+Cor mment:

 c.
 Describe the process by which MCCD information is shared with the national statistics authority, including any time requirements for reporting and requirements to anonymize.
 Note whether there is a process to submit amended cause and manner of death information to the national statistics authority after the official deadline, and whether this amended information is included in updated national statistics.

+Cita ation:

+Cor mment:

 d.
 Describe the process for coding MCCDs from the MLDI system, including what entity is responsible and at what point in the process coding takes place.

+Cita ation:

+Cor mment:

 e.
 Describe any other agency(s) responsible for compilation of MLDI statistics derived from the MCCD and the process by which information is shared with that agency(s).

-15. Time Limits on Investigation
+Cita ation:

+Cor mment: